evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Exterior

-The Tesla Model Y Long Range, with dimensions of 4751 mm in length, 1921 mm in width, and 1624 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Tesla Model Y Long Range is available in a total of 6 paint colors, including both solid and metallic options.
+The Tesla Model Y Long Range, with dimensions of 4751 mm in length, 1921 mm in width, and 1624 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+The Tesla Model Y Long Range is available in a total of 6 paint colors, including both solid and metallic options.

 You can select from multiple wheel options in different sizes on the Tesla Model Y Long Range, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: